Abdul-Akram-A/Food-App-Python-OOP-Implementation-/ReadMe.md

 ## Contributing
 Contributions to the project are welcome!
 Whether it's bug fixes, feature enhancements, or documentation improvements, feel free to fork the repository, make your changes, and submit a pull request.

-## License
-This project is licensed under the [INSERT LICENSE TYPE] License.

-## Acknowledgements
-Special thanks to all contributors and open-source projects that have inspired and supported this endeavor.